abdelrhamanosama/Book_Graduation/CH1-Introduction/readme.md

 2. Implement an intelligent Sheikh discovery and filtering system.
 3. Build a complete session lifecycle system (booking → payment → live call → feedback → payout).
 4. Integrate a high-quality WebRTC audio/video communication layer.
-5. Develop or fine-tune an AI model capable of detecting and classifying the three categories of recitation mistakes with high accuracy.
+5. Develop or fine-tune an AI model capable of detecting recitation mistakes with high accuracy.
 6. Create detailed progress tracking and reporting dashboards for students and Sheikhs.
 7. Ensure all financial transactions are secure, transparent, and Shariah-compliant (escrow model).
 8. Design a responsive interface usable on desktop, tablets, and smartphones.
 9. Achieve at least 85% accuracy on the AI Tajweed assessment engine (measured against human expert annotations).
+10. A report generation system for students.
-10. Deploy a production-ready MVP by the graduation project deadline.
+11. Deploy a production-ready MVP by the graduation project deadline.

 ## 1.4.
 Project Scope